Portfolio-Projects42/front-end-projects/docs-projects/guides/test-runner/code-coverage/index.md

 Finished running tests in 1s, all tests passed! 🎉
 ```

-As you can see, our test passed but our `Code coverage` is a bit on the low side.
+As you can see, my test passed but my `Code coverage` is a bit on the low side.

 ## What to test